StyNW7/UPH_DJITello/README.md

 ## Chapter II (Simple Commands)

-Now you are ready to
+Now you are ready to fly your drone.
+In this chapter, you will discover many interesting movements your drone can make.
+Before that, it is important to learn about some commands that help you to import the Tello library, connect your Tello with python, take off, and landing.

 ## Chapter III (Flying Path)